Antique Quilt Value: Pattern, Stitching, Fabric, Age Clues, Condition and Provenance

 When is a paid quilt appraisal worth it?

-When several clues line up at once: early fabrics, convincing handwork, limited repairs, and comps that look genuinely comparable to your quilt.
+When several clues line up at once: early fabrics, convincing handwork, limited repairs, and market evidence that look genuinely comparable to your quilt.
 That is usually the point where a formal report protects you from underpricing.

 Decision checklist: when to get a professional appraisal

-Use this final gate after you review the clues and the comps.
+Use this final gate after you review the clues and the market evidence.
 When three or more boxes are true, the quilt usually deserves a formal valuation for sale, insurance, donation, or estate work.

-Construction, condition, provenance, and comp quality should all support the same story.
+Construction, condition, provenance, and comparison quality should all support the same story.

 • The quilt still has believable original fabrics, backing, and edge treatment.